-3.2 Promoting NSA cooperation and providing assistance (incl. training)
+3.2.
+Promoting NSA cooperation and providing assistance (including training)

 The Agency has been working to accelerate harmonisation of core NSA processes throughout Europe and an enhanced understanding and respect of the role and responsibility of all stakeholders within the safety regulatory framework.
 During 2014, the Agency and NSAs have worked together to improve the functioning of the Network of NSAs, in order to facilitate the harmonisation of NSA decision-making, criteria and processes, as described in Article 16 of the RSD.
-This improvement has been supported by structured work to follow up on a comprehensive survey of NSAs, changes to allow NSAs more ownership of the agenda and outputs of the Network and the work of the Joint Network Secretariat, a platform to allow sector representative bodies and NSAs to identify and address issues between them (see section 3.6).
+This improvement has been supported by structured work to follow up on a comprehensive survey of NSAs, changes to allow NSAs more ownership of the agenda and outputs of the Network and the work of the Joint Network Secretariat, a platform to allow sector representative bodies and NSAs to identify and address issues between them (see Section 3.6).

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 3 NSA network plenary meetings; workshops and seminars on specific topics Directive 2004/49/EC Art.
-17, Agency Regulation Art.
-6 December 2014 - Yes 2 Bilateral meetings, training on demand in relation to assistance to the NSAs Directive 2004/49/EC Art.
-17, Agency Regulation Art.
-6 Ongoing - Yes
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Three NSA network plenary meetings; workshops and seminars on specific topics Directive 2004/49/EC Article 17, Agency Regulation Article 6 December 2014 - Yes 2 Bilateral meetings, training on demand in relation to assistance to the NSAs Directive 2004/49/EC Article 17, Agency Regulation Article 6 Ongoing - Yes involved workshops with the National Investigation Bodies on dedicated topics.

-3.3 Promoting National Investigating Bodies cooperation and providing assistance (incl. training)

-According to Article 21(7) of the RSD the Agency shall support the National Investigating Bodies in its tasks of developing common investigation methods, drawing up common principles for follow-up of safety recommendations and adapting to the development of technical and scientific progress.
-The Agency continued in organising the Network of National Investigating Bodies.
-This involved workshops with the National Investigating Bodies on dedicated topics.
 Together with the National Investigating Bodies, the Agency also continued to develop and deliver training for accident investigators including the correct application of the ERAIL tool.
 In addition, the Agency provided this Network with specific and targeted information on the safety regulatory framework (including the concept of SMS).
 As provided for in the RSD, the Agency may assist a NIB in accident investigation on request.
 This activity was extended to IPA (Instrument for Pre-Accession Assistance) countries where appropriate.

+3.3.
+Promoting National Investigation Bodies' cooperation and providing assistance (including training)

+According to Article 21(7) of the RSD the Agency shall support the National Investigation Bodies in its tasks of developing common investigation methods, drawing up common principles for follow-up of safety recommendations and adapting to the development of technical and scientific progress.
+The Agency continued in organising the Network of National Investigation Bodies.
+This

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Development and delivery of modular training sessions for accident investigators (incl.
-SMS&ERAIL) training sessions organised according to expressed needs - Yes 1 training for ERA internal staff, 2 trainings on basics for investigators, and 2 trainings related to investigating SMS.
-2 Organization of the NIB Network (incl.
-3 NIB network plenary meetings; workshops Directive 2004/49/EC Art.
-21, Agency Regulation Ongoing - Yes 2 plenary + 2 technical and seminars on specific topics, Art.
-6 meetings participation in regional NIB Remark: groups) plenary replaced training by sessions Assist in accident investigations Directive On request N/A to the NIBs 2004/49/EC Art.
-21 Nothing requested.
-Only exchange of emails Providing NIBs with specific Directive Ongoing Yes information on the safety 2004/49/EC Art.
-21, within technical regulatory framework (incl.
-Agency Regulation network SMS) Art.
-6
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Development and delivery of modular training sessions for accident investigators (incl.
+SMS and RAIL) Directive 2004/49/ EC Article 21, Agency Regulation Article 6 Training sessions organised according to expressed needs - Yes 1 training for ERA internal staff, 2 trainings on basics for investigators, and 2 trainings related to investigating SMS 2 Organisation of the NIB Network (incl. three NIB network plenary meetings; workshops and seminars on specific topics, participation in regional NIB groups) Directive 2004/49/ EC Article 21, Agency Regulation Article 6 Ongoing - Yes 2 plenary + 2 technical meetings Remark: 1 plenary replaced by training sessions 3 Assisting in accident investigations for the NIBs Directive 2004/49/EC Article 21 On request - N/A Nothing requested.
+Only exchange of e-mails 4 Providing NIBs with specific information on the safety regulatory framework (incl.
+SMS) Directive 2004/49/ EC Article 21, Agency Regulation Article 6 Ongoing - Yes within technical network environment including the legal aspects.
+This included training seminars, guidance documents and support to European cooperation for Accreditation (EA) to ensure better understanding of railways by their members.
+The Agency also participated in several coordination activities initiated by EA in the domains of certification and inspection.

-3.4 Coordinating the accreditation and recognition framework
+3.4.
+Coordinating the accreditation and recognition framework